Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User

-Phishing attacks are among the most widespread and harmful cyber threats, leveraging human behaviour instead of technical weaknesses~\citep{elAassal2020, gupta2014}.
-There is a vast number of automatic filtering techniques (e.g., blacklists, machine learning-based detection).
-Still, these automatic defence systems are pretty far from perfect~\citep{Basit2021}, and there is the strong possibility of false positives and, even more importantly, false negatives, which entail that users might receive harmful material.
+Phishing attacks are among the most widespread and harmful cyber threats, leveraging human behaviour instead of technical weaknesses~\citep{Khonji2013Phishing, Prakash2010PhishNet}.
+There is a vast number of automatic filtering techniques (e.g., blacklists, machine learning-based detection), but these automatic defence systems are far from perfect~\citep{Basit2021Survey}, and there is a strong possibility of false positives and, even more importantly, false negatives, which could result in users receiving harmful material.

 To overcome this issue, most defensive systems engage the human in the decision-making process by presenting users with \textit{warning dialogues}, allowing them to make the final decision and possibly prevent a phishing attack~\citep{desolda2019alerting}.
-Although warning dialogues are commonly used, they work well only when describing the risk and influencing the decision to act upon~\citep{ibm2024security}.
+Although warning dialogues are commonly used, they are effective only when clearly describing the risk and influencing the decision to act upon it~\citep {ibm2024security}.
 Most dialogues used today are passive and mostly static, with no clear explanations as to why a particular message is harmful~\citep{egelman2008warned, wu2006security}.

 In the last few years, researchers working in \textit{Human-Centred Security} and \textit{Explainable AI (XAI)} have investigated whether feature-based explanations might be effective in mitigating phishing attacks~\citep{Guidotti2019Survey, Gunning2019DARPAs}.
 The clear advantage of such explanations is the reduction of susceptibility to phishing, but they are hand-made, expensive to maintain, and might not easily adjust to the changing circumstances of the threats~\citep{desolda2023explanations, buono2023warnings, greco2025enhancing}.
-Other ways of generating explanations have also been considered in general, such as the use of counterfactuals~\citep{koh2024} or the use of \textit{Large Language Models (LLMs)}, but they have not been investigated extensively in the specific field of cybersecurity~\citep{sarker2024}.
+Other ways of generating explanations have also been considered in general, such as the use of counterfactuals~\citep{Guidotti2019Counterfactual} or the use of \textit{Large Language Models (LLMs)}, but they have not been investigated extensively in the specific field of cybersecurity~\citep{Xu2025LLMsCybersecurity}.